1586 Tenshō earthquake: Tectonic setting

 The island of Honshu is situated in a region of complex plate convergence between the Pacific, Amurian, Philippine Sea and Okhotsk plates.
 While a large component of the convergence is accommodated by subduction along the Nankai and Japan Trenches, shallow intraplate deformation occur as well.
 The Japan Median Tectonic Line and Itoigawa-Shizuoka Tectonic Line are two major fault zones that accommodate this deformation.
 These faults are associated with strike-slip and dip-slip faulting.

 Earthquake

 Landslide scars visible on Mount Sarugabanba.

 The origin of the Tenshō earthquake is not known, but geologists have presented different faults to be the possible source.
-There is still debate about which fault zone caused the earthquake and even how did the earthquake unfold, through a single fault system rupture or even a multiple fault system rupture, given the massive death and destruction across wide areas of the Tōkai, Kinki, and Hokuriku regions.
-An analysis of the meizoseismal area suggest the source area was approximately 180 × 60 km extending north-northeast–south-southwest from Wakasa Bay to Ise Bay.
+There is still debate about which fault zone caused the earthquake and even how the earthquake unfolded, through a single fault system rupture or even a multiple fault system rupture, given the massive death and destruction across wide areas of the Tōkai, Kinki, and Hokuriku regions.
+An analysis of the meizoseismal area suggests2 the source area was approximately 180 × 60 km extending north-northeast–south-southwest from Wakasa Bay to Ise Bay.
 The same region was also the source area of the 1891 Mino–Owari earthquake.